Submitty/submitty.github.io/_docs/developer/project_ideas.md

-3. **Web GUI for creating automated grading configurations**
+3. **Streamline instructor configuration of automated grading**

-   Currently instructors must write a configuration as a config.json (and any necessary additional files) and upload or store these files on the local file system.
+   Currently, instructors must write a configuration as a config.json (and any necessary additional files) and upload or store these files on the local file system.
 We would like to provide an alternate web GUI interface for creating basic on moderately